Kenner Star Wars action figures: Non-US licenses

-Star Wars figures were offered for sale in a number of countries outside of the US.
-These were usually sold through other companies, many of which were also subsidiaries of General Mills.
+Star Wars figures were sold in a number of countries outside the US.
+These figures were usually sold through other companies, many of which were also subsidiaries of General Mills.

-In the UK, the Star Wars license was held by Palitoy, which imported the figures and packaged them in the UK on Palitoy branded cardbacks.
-Analogous arrangements were in place in Spain with the company PBP/Poch, in France with Meccano, in the Benelux countries with Clipper, in Germany with Parker, in Italy with Harbert and in Scandinavia with Brio/Playmix.
+In the UK, the Star Wars license was held by Palitoy, which imported the figures and packaged them in the UK on Palitoy-branded cardbacks.
+Analogous arrangements were in place in Spain with the company PBP/Poch, in France with Meccano, in the Benelux countries with Clipper, in Germany with Parker, in Italy with Harbert, and in Scandinavia with Brio/Playmix.

-In Japan, the line was first controlled by the company Takara, then by Popy and finally by Tsukuda.
-The license was acquired in Australia by Toltoys, while in Mexico it was held by Lili Ledy and in Brazil by Glasslite.
+In Japan, the line was first controlled by the company Takara, then by Popy, and finally by Tsukuda.
+The license was acquired in Australia by Toltoys, while in Mexico it was held by Lili Ledy, and in Brazil by Glasslite.

-In certain cases, figures produced by the non-US licensed companies are substantially different from those sold by Kenner.
+In certain cases, figures produced by the non-US-licensed companies are substantially different from those sold by Kenner.
 Takara, for example, sold resculpted versions of Darth Vader, Stormtrooper, and C-3PO.
 Lili Ledy used different paint detailing and different fabric accessories.
 Glasslite figures were molded using slightly different, glossier plastic and used different paint detailing.
-The Glasslite Droids range was also notable in that it included a character "Vlix" that had not been issued in other countries.
-The Vlix figure was prototyped for the Kenner line but never made it past the stage of being mocked up on a card.
+The Glasslite Droids range was also notable in that it included a character, "Vlix", that had not been issued in other countries.
+The Vlix figure was prototyped for the Kenner line but never made it past the stage of being mocked-up on a card.

-Towards the end of the Star Wars figure run, figures for the European market were issued on trilogo cardbacks, so-called as the cardback front had three logos in English, French, and Spanish.
+Towards the end of the Star Wars figure run, figures for the European market were issued on trilogo cardbacks, so-called because the cardback front had three logos in English, French, and Spanish.
 The cardback rear was a unique design showing 70 characters.
 Trilogos are in somewhat greater demand amongst collectors due to overstock having been bought by the US company Kay Bee.
-The character "Yak Face" that had only previously been issued in Canada and Australia was also available on the Trilogo card.
+The character "Yak Face", which had only previously been issued in Canada and Australia, was also available on the Trilogo card.

 Reproductions

-As the figures were intended as and generally used as toys, accessories such as weapons and cloaks were often lost or stickers were damaged.
+As the figures were intended, and generally used, as toys, accessories such as weapons and cloaks were often lost, or stickers were damaged.
 Once a collectors' market had been established, some collectors started replacing accessories with reproduction items.
-Such items are considered undesirable amongst some collectors, particularly where figure variations centering on differences in accessories has led to a price premium, such as with the double telescoping lightsabers or the vinyl-caped Jawa.

-Some hard to obtain figures have also been reproduced, at times with the aim of passing them off as original, authentic figures.
-Notable examples include the rocket firing Boba Fett prototype and unpainted prototypes of regular figures.
+Such items are considered undesirable to some collectors, particularly where figure variations centering on differences in accessories have led to a price premium, such as with the double telescoping lightsabers or the vinyl-caped Jawas.
+Some hard-to-obtain figures have also been reproduced, sometimes as counterfeit originals.
+Notable examples include the rocket-firing Boba Fett prototype and unpainted prototypes of regular figures.